Slideshow: A Visual Guide to Premenstrual Syndrome (PMS)

 When to See a Doctor

-If you have any thoughts of harming yourself, call 911 or seek emergency medical care.
-You should also see your doctor promptly if your symptoms are causing problems with your job, personal relationships, or other daily activities.
-This may indicate a more severe form of PMS known as PMDD.
+If you have any thoughts of harming yourself, call 911 or get emergency medical care.
+You should also see your doctor right away if your symptoms are causing problems with your job, personal relationships, or other daily activities.
+This may be a sign of a more severe form of PMS known as PMDD.

 Premenstrual Dysphoric Disorder